-10 Psychological Effects of Yelling in Relationship
+11 Psychological Effects of Being Yelled at in a Relationship

 Arguments are bound to happen in long-term relationships.
 If you are married, odds are you and your partner will have the occasional heated disagreement.
 But, there are psychological effects of being yelled at in a relationship, so how you conduct yourself when you’re frustrated matters.